jt1938/CEG2350/Labs/Lab09/LabTemplate.md

 ## Part 2 Answers

 1. Getting started
-   - Command to find the PID:
+   - Command to find the PID: ps
-   - PID of "Terminal A":
+   - PID of "Terminal A": 1418
-   - PID of "Terminal B":
+   - PID of "Terminal B": 1660
 2. Using `./` to run `infinity` in Terminal B
    - PID of script:
    - Command to kill script: